m4sterbunny/ParasitesWithoutBorders/Indexing.md

       * names
 3. In Settings box Generating Index
   * Disable the option "Read the visual text of the book".
-      * this is so it will recognize words hypenated due to the narrow columns
+      * this is so it will recognize hypenated words
 4. Click Ok to save settings
 5. Choose Index specific words
     * click on **+ Include words**
-    * choose categories to include ( these are the ones we set up above)
+    * choose categories to include (these are the ones we set up above)
       * merged, headers, names
     * Tick box that says **Index those words only**
     * click ok